The AMERICAN MEDICAL ASSOCIATION

 U.S. Environmental Protection Agency (EPA) and pesticide

-manufacturers agreed in 1997 to ELIMINATE chlorpyrifos in
+manufacturers agreed in 1997 to ELIMINATE chlorpyrifos

 broadcast pesticide products, such as foggers, as well as in pet